-Consolidate your debt or pay off large expenses with rates starting at 6.99%.
+Consolidate your debt or pay off large expenses with rates starting at 6.99% and no fees.

 If you’re not quite satisfied by typical bank loans, there’s something in it for you too: Marcus combines the name recognition of a top bank with the speed of an online lender to provide personal loans for any occasion.